GoogleCloudPlatform/cloud-opensource-java/linkage-monitor/README.md

 java -jar linkage-monitor-latest-all-deps.jar com.google.cloud:libraries-bom
 ```

-# Kokoro Job to Update GCS Object
+# Kokoro Job to Deploy to Production

+The Kokoro job that updates the fat jar stored in Google Cloud Storage
-Kokoro job to update the GCS object is `cloud-opensource-java/ubuntu/linkage-monitor-gcs`.
+is `cloud-opensource-java/ubuntu/linkage-monitor-gcs`.